-Located at an elevation of 933 in the upstate of South Carolina, Greenville County, Pebble Springs is in small town, country-like setting away from crowds and congestion.
+Located at an elevation of 933 in the upstate of South Carolina, Greenville County, Pebble Springs is in a small town, country-like setting away from crowds and congestion.
 The area has parks, golf courses, lakes for boating, fishing and hiking trails.
 Eight miles from Taylors is the City of Greenville, home to art and history museums, and numerous City Parks.

 Live performance centers such as the Peace Center, Centre Stage, South Carolina Children’s Theatre, Warehouse Theater, and Greenville Center for Creative Arts and the Carolina Ballet Theatre bring an abundance of culture including the Greenville Symphony Orchestra, Carolina Ballet Theatre, Greenville Concert Band and the Greenville Chorale.